 Farming Advice Service

-The new Farming Advice Service (FAS) includes and replaces the former Cross Compliance Advice Programme and provides advice on other subjects to help you improve the economic and environmental performance of your farm.
+The new Farming Advice Service (FAS), provided by Defra, includes and replaces the former Cross Compliance Advice Programme and provides advice on other subjects to help you improve the economic and environmental performance of your farm.

 FAS provides advice on the following subjects:

 The aim of FAS is to help improve the environmental and economic performance of farming in England.
-The main provider is AEA Technology plc but advice from FAS will be delivered in active partnership with industry-related bodies and other stakeholders taking advantage wherever possible of existing activities and engagement with farmers.
+The main provider is Ricardo-AEA but advice from FAS will be delivered in active partnership with industry-related bodies and other stakeholders taking advantage wherever possible of existing activities and engagement with farmers.

 The launch of FAS marks the start of a more integrated, streamlined and efficient approach that is clearer for farmers and land managers and yields better environmental results whilst also helping to improve economic performance.